Bhatiya-Tech/python-begineer/README.md

-# python-begineer
+# PYTHON-BEGINEER
-this repo is for helping python learners . we provide relavent projects for shapeing python skill.
+This Repo is for helping Python learners .
+We provide relavent projects for shapeing python skill.